Getting a Mortgage on Tier 2, Spouse and Other Types of Visas

 Here are the key initial steps you should take to stand the best possible chance of securing a visa mortgage:

 • Collate all of your documents together.
-Remember, you’ll need to provide plenty of supplementary evidence to prove to lenders your visa status, employment and affordability profile, so make sure you’ve got everything to hand.
+Remember, you’ll need to provide plenty of supplementary evidence to prove your visa status, employment and affordability profile to lenders, so make sure you’ve got everything to hand.

 • Check your credit score.
 Most lenders will accept nothing less than a stellar credit score if you’re seeking a visa mortgage, so make sure yours is up to scratch – and if you notice any errors or areas you could improve on, now’s the time to sort it.

 • Speak to an expert broker.
-Once you’ve gathered together the correct documentation, checked your credit score and are sure you match the criteria (outlined above) the next step is to speak with a broker, They will know the lenders who are potentially able to accept visa applicants to save you time and stress.
-They’ll be able to help you work through the process too and will make sure you stand the best possible chance of acceptance.
+Once you’ve gathered the correct documentation, checking your credit score and are sure you match the criteria (outlined above), the next step is to speak with a broker.
+They will know the lenders who can accept visa applicants to save time and stress.
+They’ll be able to help you work through the process, too, and will ensure you stand the best chance of acceptance.
 Get in touch to see the difference this kind of support can make.

-Bear in mind the more general requirements for the mortgage application process too, so you know what to expect when applying.
+Remember the more general requirements for the mortgage application process, too, so you know what to expect when applying.

 We're so confident in our service, we guarantee it.